ShikOfTheRa/scarab-osd/DOCUMENTATION/FAQ.md

 19 How do I use MAP mode?
 It doesn't seem to work
   * Quick answer: Select HUD layout 4 and set MAP mode to 1
   * Long answer:
   * Firstly items to be displayed need to be enabled in the hud layout being used.
+(Map Mode & Map Center)
   * Secondly - on the GUI or OSD menu, map mode buts be set from 1-4.
   *  - mode 1 is where aircraft is center and H displays home location
   *  - mode 2 is where Home is center of the map and X displays relative aircraft position